 Benefit Description You pay Preventive care, children (cont.)
-High Option Standard Option Prosper • Hearing screenings are provided by a primary care physician as part of a well-child care visit.
-For other hearing exams or tests, see Section 5(a), Diagnostic and treatment services or Section 5(a), Hearing services.
-Nothing Nothing Nothing Not covered: All charges All charges All charges Physical exams required for: Obtaining or continuing employment Insurance or licensing Participating in employee program Court ordered parole or probation • All other hearing testing, except as may be covered in Section 5(a), Diagnostic and treatment services and Section 5(a), Hearing services Maternity care High Option Standard Option Prosper Routine maternity (obstetrical) care, such as: • Prenatal care visits • Screening for gestational diabetes • First postpartum care visit Nothing Nothing Nothing Breastfeeding support, supplies and counseling for each birth Nothing Nothing Nothing Note: We cover breastfeeding pumps and supplies under Durable Medical Equipment (DME). • Delivery Nothing for inpatient professional delivery services Nothing for inpatient professional delivery services Nothing for inpatient professional delivery services after the deductible Notes: Applies to this benefit Applies to this benefit Applies to this benefit Routine maternity care is covered after confirmation of pregnancy.
-Your Plan provider does not have to obtain prior approval from us for your vaginal delivery.
-See Section 3, You need prior Plan approval for certain services, for prior approval guidelines.
-You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
-We will extend your inpatient stay if medically necessary.
+High Option Standard Option Prosper Notes: • You may pay cost-sharing for any procedure, injection, diagnostic service, laboratory or X-ray service that is provided in conjunction with a routine physical exam and not included in the preventive recommended listing of services. • Hearing screenings are provided by a primary care provider as part of a well-child care visit.
+For other hearing exams or tests, see Section 5(a), Diagnostic and treatment Nothing Nothing Nothing services or Section 5(a), Hearing services.
+Not covered: • Physical exams required for: • Obtaining or continuing employment • Insurance or licensing • Participating in employee program • Court ordered parole or probation • All other hearing testing, except as may be covered in Section 5(a), Diagnostic and treatment services and Section 5(a), Hearing services All charges High Ontion All charges All charges Maternity care High Option Standard Option Prosper 5 37.41 NT .1.1 37.41 Routine maternity (obstetrical) care, such as: Prenatal and postpartum care Screening for gestational diabetes Screening and counseling for prenatal and postpartum depression Nothing Nothing Nothing Prenatal and postpartum care Screening for gestational diabetes Screening and counseling for prenatal and Nothing Nothing Nothing Nothing Nothing Nothing Prenatal and postpartum care Screening for gestational diabetes Screening and counseling for prenatal and postpartum depression Breastfeeding support, supplies and counseling for each birth Note: We cover breastfeeding pumps and supplies under Durable Medical Equipment - -